DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/authentication.md

 ### Anonymous Role

-You can switch back to an unregistered user by using an anonymous role.
+You can use an anonymous role to switch back to an unregistered user.
 This role is returned by the static [Role.anonymous()](../../reference/test-api/role/anonymous.md) function.

 ```js
 import { Selector, Role } from 'testcafe';